The Garden Grazer

 Notes

-Yield: For us, this recipe yields about 4 large bowls, or 5-6 smaller/medium bowls.
+Yield: This recipe makes about 4.5 to 5 cups.
+For us, that's about 4 large bowls or 5-6 smaller/medium bowls.

-Nutrition: Estimated nutritional content is calculated without brown rice, cashews, and toppings.
+Nutrition: Estimated nutritional content is calculated without rice, cashews, and toppings.

 Recipe adapted from Earth of Maria.